 Coquitlam’s traditional Remembrance Day ceremony on Nov.
-11– which typically attracts thousands to the Blue Mountain Park cenotaph – will not take place this year in order to protect public health and comply with the Provincial Health Officer ban on gatherings of more than 50 people.
+11– which typically attracts thousands to the Blue Mountain Park cenotaph – will take place by invite only again this year in order to protect public health.

 Some Ways to Honour Veterans: